Recap: Conquer MG Webinar – March 18, 2021

 Mr. DeBofsky is a partner with DeBofsky Sherman Casciari Reynolds P.C., as well as an adjunct professor of law at University of Illinois-Chicago John Marshall Law School.
 In addition to his legal practice, which is focused on representing disabled individuals seeking disability insurance and other benefits, he is a regular columnist for both Law360 and the Chicago Daily Law Bulletin, an annual contributor to the ERISA Survey of Federal Circuits published by the ABA, and served for many years as a senior editor of Employee Benefits Law published by Bloomberg.

-Mr. DeBofsky’s full presentation will be posted soon on the Conquer MG YouTube channel.
+Mr. DeBofsky’s full presentation is on the Conquer MG YouTube channel.

 These topics are discussed below: